 - Durable through cycles of freeze and thaw and resists corrosion

 - Designing Drainage Systems

 Stormwater flow rate at peak times determines how many catch basins are needed for a given project.
-Factors affecting flow rate are the ground slope, average rainfall and the surface of the site.
-For example, a paved area requires manmade drainage since it won’t absorb water like soil does.
+Factors affecting flow rate are the ground slope, average rainfall, and the surface of the site.
+For example, a paved area requires manmade drainage since it won’t absorb water as soil does.